mmondics/openshift-intro/README.md

 Like with the OpenShift web console, the OpenShift command line includes functions both [for developers](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/developer-cli-commands.html) and for [administrators](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/administrator-cli-commands.html).

-For those who are familiar with Kubernetes and its `kubectl` CLI tool, the `oc` tool is essentially analagous but with additional features.
+For those who are familiar with Kubernetes and its `kubectl` CLI tool, the `oc` tool is essentially analogous but with additional features.

 ## Logging in with the `oc` CLI